rhribar/lighter-rust/README.md

-# Points Bot - Exchange Fetchers
+dd# Points Bot - Exchange Fetchers

 A modular Python application for fetching points and trading data from various cryptocurrency exchanges.